SWITCH MODE POWER SUPPLY TUTORIAL

 BLOCK DIAGRAM and BASIC THEORY OF OPERATION

 - Changing the form of electric power.
-For example, electricity from the grid is transmitted in the form of AC, while electronic circuits need DC;
+For example, electricity from the grid is transmitted in the form of AC, while electronic circuits need low-level DC;

 - Regulation.
-Nominal mains voltage varies worldwide from 100 to 240VAC and is usually poorly regulated, while the circuits normally require well stabilized low-level fixed voltages;
+The nominal mains voltage varies worldwide from 100 to 240VAC and is usually poorly regulated, while the circuits normally require well stabilized fixed voltages;

 - Safety isolation.
 In most applications the outputs have to be isolated from the input.